AliBahaari/ResolutionJS/README.md

 Note : All the properties above should be filled.

 ## Babel
-In minified version that actually uses for production, I have used **Babel** for ResolutionJS to feel free for using in old browsers.
+In minified version that actually is being used for production, It uses **Babel** for ResolutionJS to feel free for using in old browsers.

-Hope to enjoy it ...